secretstartups/handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 The process follows Job Performers as they move through different goal stages in order to accomplish their goal.

-- Understanding the process of the Job Performer’s intent is key to JTBD.
+- Understanding the process of the Job Performer's intent is key to JTBD.
 - You can illustrate the job in a chronological map using a sequence of stages, such as Beginning, Middle, and End.
 - Each stage can contain multiple user stories.
 Be careful not to get into the tasks/physical activities just yet.
-- Because the job has to be “done,” be sure to formulate the job in a way that has an end state.
+- Because the job has to be "done," be sure to formulate the job in a way that has an end state.
 - Once you have the sequence, specify the tasks needed to complete each user story.

 ### *Why* does the performer act in a certain way?
 What are their requirements or intended outcomes during the job process?

 Why do the Job Performers act the way they do while getting a job done?
 Their actions might be tied to achieving specific outcomes, such as producing a specific report.
 Their actions might also be tied to requirements or processes to which they must adhere.

 In JTBD, a need is seen in relation to getting the job done.
-Needs aren’t demands from a solution, but an individual’s requirements for getting a job done.
-Needs aren’t aspirations, either, which are above the job in terms of abstraction.
+Needs aren't demands from a solution, but an individual's requirements for getting a job done.
+Needs aren't aspirations, either, which are above the job in terms of abstraction.

 Example: If a Main Job is defined as *file taxes*, their need may be to *minimize the time it takes to gather documents or maximize the likelihood of getting a return*.

-Example: Expressions like “have financial peace of mind” or “provide for my family” are motivations beyond getting the job.
+Example: Expressions like "have financial peace of mind" or "provide for my family" are motivations beyond getting the job.
 These are important aspects to consider later, but not needs related to reaching the objective of filing taxes.

 ### *When and where* does the job get done?